 - Tasting Notes: The palate of Merlot is round and plush, with moderate acidity and soft, velvety tannins.
 Its flavors are dominated by ripe dark fruits, complemented by notes of mocha, cedar, and spice in aged examples.
 The full-bodied richness makes it versatile for both casual drinkers and seasoned collectors.

-Its light appearance and evolving bouquet are hallmarks of high-value wines.
-Merlot’s bolder style and broader appeal make it a dependable investment, especially for premium expressions from Bordeaux’s Right Bank and Napa Valley.
+Merlot’s bolder style and broader appeal make it a dependable investment, especially in premium expressions from Bordeaux’s Right Bank and Napa Valley, where quality and brand recognition combine to support long-term value.

 Pinot Noir vs Merlot: Storage